 Bringing traditional Chinese cookery into the modern age, Min Jiang is a great place to try diverse dishes from China’s various provinces; but many come simply for its wood-fired duck, which is served over two courses.
 Perched on the 10th floor of the Royal Garden Hotel, this stylish restaurant boasts far-reaching views of Hyde Park and Kensington Gardens.
+Book now

 You can also savour spectacular views of London from this plush Northern Chinese restaurant on level 33 of The Shard.
 Opt for dim sum such as Shanghai-style xiaolongbao or specialities ranging from sliced scallops with pomelo to aromatic beef rib braised in lotus leaf.
 Red lanterns, chunky wooden dividers and a Chinese wishing tree make the visuals in Hutong almost as impressive inside as through the full-height windows.
+Book now

 Savour Chinese delicacies surrounded by original artwork, calligraphy and traditional artefacts at this elegant Cantonese restaurant within The Grosvenor hotel in Victoria.
 Handily adjacent to the station, the upscale Grand Imperial offers a contemporary twist on authentic food from the Guangdong province.
+Book now

 Tuck into traditional street food from Northern China at this small, cash-only diner in Chinatown.
 Choose from light-as-air baozi (steamed buns), dumplings speckled with chilli oil or hearty noodle broths; all at an affordable price.
 The décor in Baozi Inn may be a little austere, but that’s part of its charm.